 The most remarkable accomplishment is that you, our generous supporters, have made all of this possible.
 As you know, The Healing Center only exists due to the funding provided by our supporters.
 As we head into this celebratory year, I hope you will join me in ensuring The Healing Center is around for many more years to come.
 Throughout this year, we will continue reflecting on how far we have come together.
 We also have an exciting celebration planned later this year, to truly celebrate the last 20 years.
 On behalf of the whole team here at the center, THANK YOU!
 We couldn’t do this without you.

 Gearing up for a new year of programming!

 In November, 7 people attended our fall volunteer facilitator training led by Clinical Director Jen McCormick and Youth Program Therapist Kelsey Sawyer.
 We were so excited to welcome a new crop of volunteers to our community!

 We still need more volunteer group facilitator.
 Our next training is March 14th.
-Please reach out to Jen at email@example.com if you would like to join the upcoming training.
+Please reach out to Jen by clicking on the button below if you would like to join the upcoming training.

 I had been feeling like I wanted to continue participating in a healing environment and help show others that you can get comfortable with your grief and even enjoy life.
 I wanted especially to share with kids so they could see that after a while you learn to have your persons memory with you all the time and that it can make you happy… most of the time.
 I wanted to show that you can be happy in life even if you are still sad about the fact that someone you loved has died.